JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Paraskara_3.md

 6\. [^872].
 After they have spread out to the west of the fire a layer (of straw) and a garment that has <span id="p340">[<sup><small>p.
 340</small></sup>]</span> not yet been washed, they ‘redescend,’ having bathed, wearing garments which have not yet been washed: the master (of the house) southward, his wife to the north (of her husband, and then the other persons belonging to the house) so that each younger one lies more to the north.

 7\.
-Having caused the Brahman to sit down southward, and having placed to the north a water-pot, a _S_amî branch, an earth-clod taken out of a furrow, and a stone, he murmurs, looking at the fire: ‘This Agni is most valiant, he is most blessed, the best giver of a thousand boons, highly powerful.
+Having caused the Brahman to sit down southward, and having placed to the north a water-pot, a <i>S</i>amî branch, an earth-clod taken out of a furrow, and a stone, he murmurs, looking at the fire: ‘This Agni is most valiant, he is most blessed, the best giver of a thousand boons, highly powerful.
 May he establish us both in the highest place.’

 8\.
 To the west of the fire he joins his hands (and holds them) towards the east.